ElteHupkes/ember-query-params/README.md

 - Global query parameters (I'd prefer local ones, but this really does not seem possible without modifying the internal `RouteRecogizer`).
 The syntax is what you know from the web: "/url/to/something?key=value&key2=value2"
-- Updates only route context's whose parameters change.
+- Updates only route contexts whose parameters change.
 - Very little configuration - only requires an `observesParameters` property in your route handlers (see "How to use").
 - Automatically maintains parent query parameters when traversing to child routes.